 This shows general settings for your site.

-|Force SSL||Does your site force an SSL certificate for transactions?||√|
+|Force SSL||Does your site force an SSL certificate for transactions?||✔|

-|Currency||What currency prices are displayed in, and gateways process payments in.||USD ($)|
+|Currency||What currency are prices displayed in and payments processed in||USD ($)|

 |Currency Position||Position of the currency symbol when displaying prices.||left|